Galaxy Evolution in the Local Universe: Group Richness Effects on Mergers and Non-Mergers: results

 \subsection{Distributions of Properties}

-In this subsection we analyse the distributions of SFR, SSFR, $D_n$ ($4000$), and $u-r$ colour for mergers (S1M, S2M, S3M) and non-mergers (S1NM, S2NM, S3NM) as shown in Figs.~\ref{SFS} and \ref{CDS}, whereas the median values for low-mass, intermediate-mass and high-mass galaxies are shown in Tables \ref{ML}, \ref{MI} and \ref{MH}, respectively.
-Knowing that relying on visual inspection of histogram figures to assess whether a clear difference exists may introduce bias, we carried out the Kolmogorov-Smirnov (KS) statistical test as detailed in Refs.\ \cite{hodges1958significance,harari2009kolmogorov}, taking the null hypothesis that all mergers and non-mergers group samples originate from the same population.
+In this subsection we analyse the distributions of SFR, SSFR, $D_n$ ($4000$), and $u-r$ colour for non-mergers (S1NM, S2NM, S3NM) and mergers (S1M, S2M, S3M) as shown in Figs.~\ref{SFS} and \ref{CDS}, whereas the median values for low-mass, intermediate-mass and high-mass galaxies are shown in Tables \ref{ML}, \ref{MI} and \ref{MH}, respectively.
+Since visual inspection of histogram figures can introduce bias, we performed a Kolmogorov-Smirnov (KS) statistical test (as detailed in Refs.\ \cite{hodges1958significance,harari2009kolmogorov}) to quantitatively assess differences between the distributions of mergers and non-mergers, taking the null hypothesis that all mergers and non-mergers group samples originate from the same population.
 A higher probability (P $\geq 0.05$) and low KS-statistics (close to zero) indicate that the given distributions are similar, while a low probability (P $<0.05$) and high KS-statistics imply that the given distributions are different.
 Table \ref{ST} shows the KS statistics and P-values for the analysed subsamples.